 We're very happy to see that some common DOM operations have just skyrocketed in speed.
 The changes were at the WebKit level, boosting performance for both Safari (JavaScriptCore) and Chrome (V8).

-Chrome Engineer Kentaro Hara made seven code optimisations within WebKit; below are the results, which show just how much faster JavaScript DOM access has become:
+Chrome Engineer Kentaro Hara made seven code optimizations within WebKit; below are the results, which show just how much faster JavaScript DOM access has become:

 A CSS property string (e.g. .fontWeight, .backgroundColor) is converted to an integer ID in WebKit.
 This conversion is heavy.
 The patch caches the conversion results in a map (i.e. a property string => an integer ID), so that the conversion won't be conducted multiple times.